Kadhimiya: Later history

-The area was also an important center of Iraqi revolt against the British after World War I. The Al-Istrabadi family had friendly ties with the people of the royal government, such as Nuri al-Said.
-In 1941, 13 people were killed and more than 80 people were wounded in a demonstration against an attempt to demolish an old abandoned cemetery.
+The area was also an important center of Iraqi revolt against the British after World War I. The Al-Istrabadi family had friendly ties with members of the royal government, such as Nuri al-Said.
+In 1941, 13 people were killed, and more than 80 people were wounded in a demonstration against an attempt to demolish an old abandoned cemetery.
 During the 1958 coup by Abdul-Karim Qasim, when the government was toppled, Nuri al-Said sought refuge in the area.
-Muhammad Fadhel al-Jamali, who was from this neighborhood also sought refuge.
-Later they were captured.
+Muhammad Fadhel al-Jamali, who was from this neighborhood, also sought refuge.
+Later, they were captured.

 In 2005, a stampede occurred on Al-Aimmah Bridge over the Tigris River.
 About 1000 people were killed.
 Iraqi officials executed Saddam Hussein at an American operated facility in al-Kāẓimiyyah known as "Camp Justice".
 The execution occurred on the occasion of Eid al-Adha, which attracted global widespread international criticism, even from Saddam's opponents.

-Baghdad Security Plan: During Operation Imposing Law in 2007, there were rumours that United States' forces built walls around Al-Kadhimiyya Mosque.
+Baghdad Security Plan: During Operation Imposing Law in 2007, there were rumours that the United States' forces built walls around Al-Kadhimiyya Mosque.
 According to Iraqslogger.com, the protests that resulted were due to an agreement between Iraqi security officials and the Mahdi Army (now called the Peace Companies) that US forces would not come within 1000 m of the shrine.
 Pilgrims to the shrine were attacked on 30 April 2016, leading to wider protests.